radaisystems/soccer-with-chance-of-cloud-challenge/README.md

 ### What to expect afterwards

-Once you have sent us the challenge, we will review the code with our team members and rate it appropiately.
+Once you have sent us your project, we will review the code with our team members and rate it appropiately.
 If everything looks fine, we would like to have a code review interview with you where we will be going over what you sent us, as well as requesting a few changes in the code to see if the output can be altered.
-An example of what you can be expecting can be seen in this documentation: [expected-output-goal-differential.txt](expected-output-goal-differential.txt)
+An example of what you can be expecting can be seen in this documentation: [goal-differential-expected-output.txt](goal-differential-expected-output.txt)